AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Export {#Export-1}

 You can export all the skills achieved by a user from Learning Manager to Workday.
 Only all active user skills are exported and Learning Manager does not export retired skills.
-You can also connect multiple&nbsp;Learning Manager
+You can also connect multiple Learning Manager
-accounts to the same Workday connector.&nbsp;In case the skill names are same in two Learning Manager accounts, they are mapped to the same skill in Workday.
-Before updating the skill in Workday, in case two&nbsp;Learning Manager accounts are using the same Workday account, it is advisable to update skill names in all Learning Manager Accounts.
+accounts to the same Workday connector.
+In case the skill names are same in two Learning Manager accounts, they are mapped to the same skill in Workday.
+Before updating the skill in Workday, in case two Learning Manager accounts are using the same Workday account, it is advisable to update skill names in all Learning Manager Accounts.

 +++User Skills - Configure